TAC constituted by Ministry of Mines

 GSI, till date has participated in the contact programme in the 15 States and one Union Territory along with local government officials, State Disaster Management Authorities, NGOs, and other stake holders for a people level interaction on landslide issues.
 The concluded contact programmes include, at Thiruvananthapuram (on 25th August 2014 jointly with KSDMA, Kerala); at Aizawal (on 22nd July 2015 jointly with Mizoram Government); at Darjeeling (18th -19th September 2015 jointly with WBDMD, West Bengal); at Dehradun (on 20th October 2015) jointly with Disaster Mitigation and Management Centre (DMMC), Uttarakhand, at Margao (on 5th Nov 2015) jointly with Collectorate of South Goa district, at Shimla (on 11th Jan 2016) jointly with State Council for Science Technology & Environment (SCSTE), Himachal Pradesh, at Pune (on 8th July 2016) jointly with Govt. of Maharastra, at Guwahati (on 15th July 2016) jointly with ASDMA, Assam.
 At various talukas of Goa ( Bicholim, Satara, Pernem, Bardez and Tiswadi) between 22nd August to 26h August 2016, jointly with Collectorate North Goa district, at various subdivision/blocks/GP of West Bengal (Bijanbari-Pulbazar, Kurseong, Sittong-Selephu, Mirik, Kalimpong and Gorubathan) between 20th to 26th Sept 2016 jointly with WSDMA,

-at Shillong on 4th October 2016 jointly with Soil and Water Conservation Department, Government of Meghalaya, at Giddapahar village, Kurseong Sub division, Darjeeling district on 10th Aug 2016 &17th Feb 2017, at Limbudhara village, Mirik Sub division, Darjeeling district on 16th Feb 2017 and at Ponda, Salcete, Marmugao, Sanguem, Quepem, Canacona, Dharbandora taluks in South Goa district from 17th to 22nd July 2017 jointly with South Goa District Disaster Management Authority and at East Jaintia Hill District, Meghalaya on 22nd August 2017 in collaboration with SDMA, Meghalaya.
+at Shillong on 4th October 2016 jointly with Soil and Water Conservation Department, Government of Meghalaya, at Giddapahar village, Kurseong Sub division, Darjeeling district on 10th Aug 2016 &17th Feb 2017, at Limbudhara village, Mirik Sub division, Darjeeling district on 16th Feb 2017, at Ponda, Salcete, Marmugao, Sanguem, Quepem, Canacona, Dharbandora taluks in South Goa district from 17th to 22nd July 2017 jointly with South Goa District Disaster Management Authority and at East Jaintia Hill District, Meghalaya on 22nd August 2017 in collaboration with SDMA, Meghalaya.